isolate-org/documentation/docs/symfony/doctrine-bridge.md

 # Doctrine

-Thanks to [Isolate Doctrine Bridge](../doctrine/bridge.md) you can use [Doctrine](http://www.doctrine-project.org/) and keep your layers isolated.
-In order to do so, you need to install and configure bridge first.
+Thanks to [Isolate Doctrine Bridge](../doctrine/bridge.md) you can use [Doctrine](http://www.doctrine-project.org/).
+In order to do so, you need to install and configure Doctrine bridge first.

 ```json
 {